 So a “certified trainer” could be someone who simply took a five-day course on dog training or someone who has studied dog training and ethology extensively for many years and was independently tested.

 Therefore the same certification problem exists for dog training schools as it does for individuals who call themselves dog trainers.
 The certification and certificates are not worth the paper they are printed on and do not gauge the proficiency or expertise of the professional.
 Anyone can pay to go to any dog training school and call themselves “certified” from that school.
-There is zero accreditation and very few barriers to entry.
+There are zero accreditation and very few barriers to entry.

-The world of dog training is rife with fly-by-night startups, people dog training part-time, watching dog training “reality” television shows and copying those shows methods.
+The world of dog training is rife with fly-by-night startups, people dog training part-time, watching dog training “reality” television shows, and copying those shows methods.
 Other times someone calls themselves a “dog trainer” because they are unemployed and looking to make some extra cash, or because they grew up with dogs.

 (This list is updated often)

-Full disclosure, the organizations listed throughout this article I am affiliated with and are widely believed by board-certified veterinarian behaviorists and all pet professional organizations to be the most respected and widely recognized dog training and behavior organizations and certifications held by pet professionals.
+Full disclosure, the organizations listed throughout this article I am affiliated with, and are widely believed by board-certified veterinarian behaviorists and all pet professional organizations to be the most respected and widely recognized dog training and behavior organizations and certifications held by pet professionals.

-I am going to stay away from naming all dog training organization names for the same reasons I don’t name the best dog foods but instead inform parents of dangerous dog foods, ingredients and what questions to ask their dog food company, distributers, and manufacturers.
+I am going to stay away from naming all dog training organization names for the same reasons I don’t name the best dog foods but instead inform parents of dangerous dog foods, ingredients, and what questions to ask their dog food company, distributers, and manufacturers.
 Other reasons I won’t mention specific dog training organizations (other than the most respected ones previously mentioned) are: